AE Awareness Month

 Topic: Pediatric Autoimmune Encephalitis

-Dr. Santoro serves as the Director of Neuroimmunology and Demyelinating Disorders Program at Children’s Hospital Los Angeles.
-He is also an assistant professor of neurology at the Keck School of Medicine at the University of Southern California.
-Santoro completed his undergraduate, masters, and medical degrees at Tulane University.
+Dr. Santoro completed his undergraduate, masters, and medical degrees at Tulane University.
 He subsequently completed residencies in pediatrics and child neurology at Stanford University School of Medicine and subsequently had sub-specialty training in neuroimmunology and pediatric multiple sclerosis at Harvard Medical School.
 Santoro is a passionate clinician-scientist who has published over 50 peer-reviewed manuscripts.
-Santoro is one of only a handful of national clinician-scientists who treats neurologic disorders associated with Down syndrome.
+Santoro is one of only a handful of national clinician-scientists who treat neurologic disorders associated with Down syndrome.

 Grace Tworek, Psy.D.